eriklenaerts/openapi-generator/README.md

 * Interactive prompt or provide command line arguments
 * Generate OAS documents based on your own specifications, there's one included for the [Digipolis API System 7.0](https://antwerp-api.digipolis.be/).
 * Create your own templates (based on [Handlebars](https://handlebarsjs.com/))
+* Work with templates from the file system or online.

 ## Examples
 ``` bash